cleaver/cache_cow/README.md

 ### Details

 The key component used is [GenServer](https://hexdocs.pm/elixir/1.12/GenServer.html#content) - a core Elixir module for implementing a server interface.
 This maintains state and provides concurrency, protecting against race conditions.
 [See: GenServer implementation](./lib/cache_cow/gen_server/cache_server.ex).

+The GenServer is automatically started a [Supervisor](https://hexdocs.pm/elixir/1.12/Supervisor.html), already provided by the Phoenix app.

 Cache data is stored in a Struct consisting of an `index` Map to store the key-value data and an `expiry` List to represent how recently a cache item has been accessed.
 (The head of the list is most recent.)
 [See: cache storage implementation](./lib/cache_cow/gen_server/storage/cache_storage.ex).